198thread/ricMetric/README.md

 4. npx webpack

-5. Firefox -> Manage extensions -> Debug Addons -> Add temporary addon and install the newly built addon in the `dist` subfolder
+5. Navigate to about:debugging#/runtime/this-firefox and `Load temporary Add-on`.
+Find your newly created Add-on.

 6. Navigate to any bbc.com page where there are comments on a News Item